General Referral Form

 1. Symptomatic Patients

-Unexplained overt rectal bleeding for six weeks or more AND/OR scores 14 or more points on the CPH colonoscopy diagnostic request form.
+Unexplained overt rectal bleeding for six weeks or more.
+Visit HealthPathways for more information about the criteria.

 Note: Occult blood and faecal culture for microbes and parasites and calcoprectin results are required with the referral.

 2. Referrals for CRC Screening